nordic-institute/X-Road/doc/Manuals/ig-ss_x-road_v6_security_server_installation_guide.md

 * Security server code (**reference data: 2.4**), which is chosen by the security server administrator and which has to be unique across all the security servers belonging to the same X-Road member.
 * Software token’s PIN (**reference data: 2.5**).
 The PIN will be used to protect the keys stored in the software token.
 The PIN must be stored in a secure place, because it will be no longer possible to use or recover the private keys in the token once the PIN has been lost.

+### 3.4 Configuring configuration backup encryption

+It is possible to automatically encrypt security server configuration backups.
+Security server use The GNU Privacy Guard (https://www.gnupg.org) for backup encryption and verification.
+Back up encryption is initially turned off.
+To turn encryption on configuration must be overridden in the file `/etc/xroad/conf.d/local.ini`, in the `[proxy]` section.
+(Add or edit this section)

+    [proxy]
+    backup-encrypted=true
+    backup-public-key-path=/etc/xroad/backupkeys

+To turn backup encryption on change key backup-encrypted to true.
+If needed directory for additional encryption keys can also changed by modifying key backup-public-key-path.

+Before turning backup encryption on it is strongly recommended to copy additional GPG public keys to backup public key folder.
+All these keys are used to encrypt backups so that ANY of these keys can decrypt backups.
+This is useful both for verifying encrypted backups consistency and decrypting backups in case security servers original key gets lost for whatever reason.
+Do not place any other files into backup keys folder, otherwise backing up configuration will fail.

+To externally verify backup archives consistency security servers backup encryption public key has to be exported and imported into external GPG keyring.
+Note that this can be done only after security server has been initialised - the key is generated during initialisation.

+To export security servers backup encryption public key use the following command

+    gpg --homedir /etc/xroad/gpghome --armor --output server-public-key.gpg --export AA/GOV/TS1OWNER/TS1

+where AA/GOV/TS1OWNER/TS1 is the security server id.

+The key can then be moved to other computer and imported to GPG keyring with

+    gpg --homedir /your_gpg_homedir_here --import server-public-key.gpg

 ## 4 Installation Error handling